WeiChienHsu/CS261/week6/README.md

 ## Open Address Hashing(Probing) - Deal with collisions

-1. Construct a Bag.
-2. Use the Bag as the source for a Dictionary.
-3. When open-address hashing is used all elements are stored in a single large table.
+If a spot is full, probe prob for next empty spot.

+### Adding - Linear probing

+1. All values are stored in an array.
+2. Hash value is used to find initial index to try.
+3. If that position is filled, the next position is examined, then the next and so on until an empty position is found.(Linear Probing)
 4. Positions that are not yet filled are given a null value.

 | 0 - aiqy | 1 - bjrz | 2 - cks | 3 - dlt | 4 - emu | 5 - fnv | 6 - gow | 7 - hpx |
 |:--------:|:--------:|:-------:|:-------:|:-------:|:-------:|:-------:|:-------:|